tormi/WunderWay/how/new-starter.md

 ##Health & Safety

-Your wellbeing is important to us.
-We've a <a href="http://way.wunder.co.company/health-and-safety/">Health & Safety policy</a> that you can you review.

-As a distributed team we need to rely on you to tell us if there is anything that is likely to affect your wellbeing or how you do your job.
-We have an open door policy and we can be very discreet.
-If you have any issue at all that you need to discuss please speak to Steve Parks or Steve Hunton.
+Due to the distributed nature of the team it is not practical to visit your home office on a regular basis.
+The company needs you to assess your own comfort and safety and to communicate any risks or discomfort to management.
+Where the risk or discomfort is related to hardware or furniture then we'll work with you to fix this.

+When you begin working with the organisation we'll have already asked you about your home office arrangements to determine whether or not you have a suitable work space in which to perform your job.
+Some people work solely from home, others choose to split their time between home and e.g. coffee shops.

+Travel is a necessity for some of usto perform our jobs.
+The company does not operate or deal with customers in potentially risky countries.
+We only travel and operate in destinations approved by the UK Foreign Office.

+If you have any issues or questions related to Health and Safety these must be discussed with Steve Parks or Steve Hunton.

+Here's our <a href="http://way.wunder.co.uk/company/health-and-safety/">Health & Safety policy</a> in full.

 ##We're the best!